carrot/ship/readme.md

 project.write_config();

-// To actually deploy, just call adapter.deploy().
+// To actually deploy, just call project.deploy().
 This returns a promise so
 // you know when it's done.
 It also emits progress events along the way, since
 // some deployments take a while and you might want to keep track of progress.